daften/cookbook-aegir2/README.md

 This cookbook was started as a fork of https://github.com/yevgenko/cookbook-aegir, but was so different, I created a new repository.
 Thanks for yevgenko for the inspiration!

+IMPORTANT!!!
+Install fails, see the corresponding issue to fix this manually while waiting for a new aegir2 release: https://www.drupal.org/node/2275467

 Requirements
 ------------